-A tilt usually also implies a change in the angle of framing; in this clip the camera starts with a high angle view of the woman and ends up on a low angle view of the man --which obviously reinforces the social inequality of their relationship.
-Lastly, a tilt is also a means of gradually uncovering offscreen space.
+A tilt usually also implies a change in the offscreen space.
 This can be exploited for suspense, since a sense of anticipation grows in the viewer as the camera movement forces her/his attention in a precise direction, yet never knowing when it will stop, nor what will be found there.

 The first is a classic tracking shot, with the camera on rails sideways to the character that is moving, following the child as the trains departs.
 The second uses the train as a dolly, as it moves away from the running child.
 Indeed, tracking shots are one of the most suggestive and creative camera movements, one that can be accomplished in a number of clever ways.
-Not surprisingly, some auteurs like Max Ophuls or Orson Welles made virtuosistic tracking shots a staple of their films, often in conjuntion with long takes.
+Not surprisingly, some long takes.

 An extremely fast movement of the camera from side to side, which briefly causes the image to blur into a set of indistinct horizontal streaks.
 Often an imperceptible cut will join two whip pans to create a trick transition between scenes.
-As opposed to dissolves, action or graphic matches, and fades --the most common transitions of the continuity style-- whip pans always stand out, given their abrupt, brisk nature.
+As opposed to action or continuity style– whip pans always stand out, given their abrupt, brisk nature.
 Commonly used in flashy action genres such as kung-fu movies from the 70s, like Fists of Fury (Tang Shan Da Xiong, Wei Lo, Honk Kong, 1971).